jimfulton/zodb-jsonb-experiment/README.rst

 Proof of concept
 ================

-A proof-of-concept experiment was carried out to exlore the utility of storing data as JSON to make it more available in Postgres, while still supporting use in ZODB.
+A proof-of-concept experiment was carried out to explore the utility of storing data as JSON to make it more available in Postgres, while still supporting use in ZODB.